-The Wi-Fi Alliance is a global, nonprofit industry association of more than 300 member companies devoted to promoting the growth of WLANs.
+The Wi-Fi Alliance is a global, nonprofit industry association of more than 550 member companies devoted to promoting the growth of WLANs.
 One of the primary tasks of the Wi-Fi Alliance is to market the Wi-Fi brand and raise consumer awareness of new 802.11 technologies as they become available.
-Because of the Wi-Fi Alliance's overwhelming marketing success, the majority of the worldwide 450 million Wi-Fi users immediately recognize the Wi-Fi logo seen in Figure 1.1.
+Because of the Wi-Fi Alliance's overwhelming marketing success, the majority of the worldwide Wi-Fi users are likely to recognize the Wi-Fi logo seen in Figure 1.2.

-FIGURE 1.1 Wi-Fi logo
+FIGURE 1.2 Wi-Fi logo

 The Wi-Fi Alliance's main task is to ensure the interoperability of WLAN products by providing certification testing.
-During the early days of the 802.11 standard, the Wi-Fi Alliance further defined some of the ambiguous standards requirements and provided a set of guidelines to assure compatibility between different vendors.
-As seen in Figure 1.2, products that pass the Wi-Fi certification process receive a Wi-Fi Interoperability Certificate that provides detailed information about the individual product's Wi-Fi certifications.
+During the early days of the 802.11 standard, the Wi-Fi

+Alliance further defined some of the ambiguous standards requirements and provided a set of guidelines to ensure compatibility between different vendors.
+This is still done to help simplify the complexity of the standards and to ensure compatibility.
+As seen in Figure 1.3, products that pass the Wi-Fi certification process receive a Wi-Fi Interoperability Certificate that provides detailed information about the individual product's Wi-Fi certifications.